 Cape Breton Island, NS – A new tourism season extension program that provides wage subsidies and skills development is being applauded by participating tourism businesses and organizations.
-The initiative, supported by the Government of Canada, the Province of Nova Scotia and tourism partners was launched in July 2019 to assist the long-term sustainable health of the tourism economy.
+The initiative, supported by the Government of Canada, the Province of Nova Scotia, and local tourism partners was launched in July 2019 to assist the long-term sustainable health of the tourism economy.

 As one example, Two Rivers Wildlife Park received a 50% wage subsidy for three employees for four weeks through the program.
 The subsidy allowed the Park to continue the development of its winter offering, which includes such things as its Winter Light-Up event, snowshoeing trails, and the winterization of four new cabins.